How to Create a Monthly Budget – 7 Step Guide

 6. Top Tips to Boost Your Monthly Budget

 Got this far?
-Now that you’re a budgeting and savings pro, let’s look at some ways to earn a little bit of extra cash alongside your regular salary to stretch your monthly budget even further.
+Now that you’re a budgeting and savings pro, let’s look at ways to earn a little bit of extra cash alongside your regular salary to stretch your monthly budget even further.

 • If you have a spare room, consider letting it out to a lodger or advertise on Airbnb.
 With the government’s Rent A Room scheme you can earn up to £7,500 per year this way tax-free.